Banana Protein Oatmeal

 One of the best things about oats is how insanely versatile they are.
 You can use them to make oatmeal, muffins, granola bars, baked oats, and smoothies.
 You can also top them in about a million different ways, depending on what flavors you like and what you have at home.

-I love a simple bowl of oatmeal with some fresh fruit and nut butter, but I also love getting creative from time to time.
+I love a simple bowl of oatmeal with some fresh fruit and nut butter, but I also love getting creative occasionally.
 If you’re unsure of what to top oatmeal with, here are some of my favorite oatmeal topping ideas to choose from:

 • Fresh fruit (bananas, berries, peaches, cherries, etc.)